Ikšķile: Government

-The head of the city government in Ikšķile is the mayor.
-The incumbent mayor Indulis Trapiņš.

-Ikšķiles government is located at Ikšķile, Peldu street 22.

-School
+Ikšķile's local administration is located at Peldu street 22.
+Leadership positions have historically included the role of Mayor (such as former mayor Indulis Trapiņš), and currently the Head of Administration (Aiva Ormane).

+Education

 Ikšķile Secondary School is a Latvian State School, founded in 1966.
 It is also a Junior Achievement Latvia School.

-The origins of the Ikšķile School date back to 1864, when the first parish school was established under the leadership of Ikšķile.
-The school building is named Zemturi.
-About a hundred years after the development of Ikšķile School it was decided to build a new school.
-The building of the school took place near the center of Ikšķile, next to the new A6 highway.
-The Ikšķile School of the Ogre district was opened in 1966.
-The development and growth continued, therefore additional schools were built, enabling the establishment of a secondary school.
-From 1989 to 1990, the school was rebuilt, and in 1990 it was named the Ikšķile Secondary School.
+The origins of the Ikšķile School date back to 1864, when the first parish school was established.
+The original school building was named Zemturi.
+About a hundred years later, a new building was constructed near the center of Ikšķile, next to the new A6 highway, opening in 1966.
+From 1989 to 1990, the school was heavily rebuilt, and in 1990 it officially became the Ikšķile Secondary School.

-Ikšķile library
+Library

-Ikšķile District Central Library is a library in Ikšķile, located on Peldu street 22.
+Ikšķile District Central Library is located on Peldu street 22.

-The first library in the vicinity of Ikšķiles was formed and operational by the beginning of the 19th century.
-The first written information about the library of Ikšķile region can be found at the beginning of V. Villeruš's book "Gājums", which states that in 1852 a Reading Association with 35 members was established in the Ikšķile municipality.
-The library was restored in 1946, after the Second World War.
-There have been changes to the library over the years; in 1974, a separate children's library was created.
+The first library in the vicinity was operational by the beginning of the 19th century.
+Written records state that in 1852 a Reading Association with 35 members was established.
+The library was restored in 1946 after the Second World War.
+A separate children's library section was created in 1974.